PointOfNullReturn/WeatherService/README.md

 ## Logging
 This project uses Winston for logging.
 Logs are categorized into different levels (info, error, debug) and can be configured in `WinstonLogger.ts`.

-## Contribution Guidelines
-1. Fork the repository.
-2. Create a new branch for your feature or bugfix.
-3. Commit your changes with clear messages.
-4. Submit a pull request with a detailed description of your changes.

 ## Contact Information
 For questions or support, please contact: